 UK Safer Internet Centre

-Free messaging apps like Kik and Snapchat are popular among young people.
-Apps like Sarahah allow users to add in anonymous interaction.
-Although these platforms can be fun, there are risks, including bullying and contact from strangers.
+Social media apps and platforms are popular among young people, as are online multi-player games.
+Although these platforms can be fun, there are risks, including bullying and contact with strangers.

-The NSPCC has created guides to help parents and children use these platforms more safely.
+The NSPCC has created guides to apps games and social media sites to help children and parents use these platforms more safely.